 Shift Refinement and Re-flattening

-It brings to the principal parameters of the Shift Refinement and Re-flattening and Shift Refinement parameters.
+It brings to the principal parameters of the Shift Refinement and Re-flattening step.
+Refer to the relevant section technical note for further information about the process and other Preferences parameters.

 Shift to Height Conversion and Geocoding